-Monitoring

-Monitoring of Assurance quality

-We recognise that quality in the Assurance services we deliver to clients is key to maintaining the confidence of investors and other stakeholders in the integrity of our work.
+Monitoring Monitoring of Assurance quality We recognise that quality in the Assurance services we deliver to clients is key to maintaining the confidence of investors and other stakeholders in the integrity of our work.
 It is a key element to our Assurance strategy.

-Responsibility for appropriate quality management lies with the Leadership of PwC Cyprus - the "first line of defence".
-This includes the design and operation of an effective System of Quality Management (SoQM) that is responsive to our specific risks to delivering quality audit engagements, using the Network's QMSE framework.

-Our Firm's monitoring procedures include an ongoing assessment aimed at evaluating whether the policies and procedures which constitute our SoQM are designed appropriately and operating effectively to provide reasonable assurance that our audit and non-audit assurance engagements are performed in compliance with laws, regulations and professional standards - the "second line of defence".

-Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews-ECR) as well as periodic monitoring of our SoQM by an objective team.
-The results of these procedures, together with our ongoing monitoring form the basis for the continuous improvement of our SoQM.

-Our Firm's monitoring program is based on a consistent Network-wide inspections program based on professional standards relating to quality control including International Standard on Quality Control 1 (ISQC 1) as well as Network policies, procedures, tools and guidance.
+Responsibility for appropriate quality management lies with the Leadership of PwC Cyprus.
+This includes the design and operation of an effective System of Quality Management (SoQM) that is responsive to our specific risks to delivering quality audit engagements, using the network's QMSE framework.
+The overall quality objective under the QMSE framework is to have the necessary capabilities in our firm and to deploy our people to consistently use our methodologies, processes and technology in the delivery of Assurance services in an effective and efficient manner to fulfil the valid expectations of our clients and other stakeholders.
+Our firm's monitoring procedures include an ongoing assessment aimed at evaluating whether the policies and procedures which constitute our SoQM are designed appropriately and operating effectively to provide reasonable assurance that our audit and non-audit assurance engagements are performed in compliance with laws, regulations and professional standards.
+This includes the use of Real Time Assurance which is discussed in more detail on page 19 within The Quality Management Process section.
+Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews (ECR)) as well as periodic monitoring of our SoQM by an objective team within our firm.
+The results of these procedures, together with our ongoing monitoring, form the basis for the continuous improvement of our SoQM.
+Our firm's monitoring programme is based on a consistent network-wide inspections programme for Assurance based on professional standards relating to quality control, including ISQC 1, as well as network policies, procedures, tools and guidance.

+Audit Quality Measures

-- Total number of ECRs - Number of ECRs rated as compliant, compliant with improvements required, non-compliant - ECRs rated as compliant, compliant with improvements required, noncompliant related to total number of ECRs (%)
+- Total number of ECRs

+- Number of ECRs rated as compliant, compliant with improvements required, non-compliant ECRs related to total number of ECRs (%)